cryptpad/blog/source/_posts/CryptPad-Jackalope-file-upload-pdf-and-pictures.md

   - Embed
 ---

-Yesterday we released CryptPad v1.9.0 Jacalope, we have some exciting new features which we've been working on for a long time.
+Yesterday we released CryptPad v1.9.0 Jackalope, we have some exciting new features which we've been working on for a long time.
 As part of the UCF project we have implemented a Zero Knowledge `media-tag` in CryptPad for displaying and downloading encrypted files stored in CryptPad.
 Starting now, you can upload files by clicking